-- an economic downturn could impair our portfolio companies' ability to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - an economic downturn could disproportionately impact the companies that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - · an economic downturn could also impact availability and pricing of our financing and our ability to access the debt capital markets; - · a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities; - the impact of the "COVID-19" pandemic and related changes in base interest rates and significant market volatility on our business, our portfolio companies, our industry and the global economy including as a result of recent supply chain disruptions; - interest rate volatility, including the decommissioning of LIBOR, could adversely affect our results, particularly because we use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; - · our future operating results; - our business prospects and the prospects of our portfolio companies including our and their ability to achieve our respective objectives as a result of the current COVID-19 pandemic; - · the impact of interest and inflation rates on our business prospects and the prospects of our portfolio companies; - our contractual arrangements and relationships with third parties; - the ability of our portfolio companies to achieve their objectives; - competition with other entities and our affiliates for investment opportunities; - the speculative and illiquid nature of our investments; - the use of borrowed money to finance a portion of our investments as well as any estimates regarding potential use of leverage; - the adequacy of our financing sources and working capital; - the loss of key personnel; - the timing of cash flows, if any, from the operations of our portfolio companies; - the ability of Owl Rock Technology Advisors LLC ("the Adviser" or "our Adviser") to locate suitable investments for us and to monitor and administer our investments; - the ability of the Adviser to attract and retain highly talented professionals; - our ability to maintain our tax treatment as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), and as a business development company ("BDC"); - the effect of legal, tax and regulatory changes including the Coronavirus Aid, Relief and Economic Security Act signed into law in December 2020 and the American Rescue Plan Act of 2021, signed into law in March 2021; and
+- an economic downturn could impair our portfolio companies' ability to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - an economic downturn could disproportionately impact the companies that we intend to target for investment, potentially causing us to experience a decrease in investment opportunities and diminished demand for capital from these companies; - an economic downturn could also impact availability and pricing of our financing and our ability to access the debt capital markets; - a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities; - the impact of the "COVID-19" pandemic, changes in base interest rates and significant market volatility on our business and our portfolio companies (including our business prospects and the prospects of our portfolio companies including the ability to achieve our and their business objectives), our industry and the global economy including as a result of ongoing supply chain disruptions; - interest rate volatility, including the decommissioning of LIBOR, could adversely affect our results, particularly because we use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in foreign companies, particularly to the extent that we receive payments denominated in foreign currency rather than U.S. dollars; - our future operating results; - the impact of interest and inflation rates on our business prospects and the prospects of our portfolio companies; - our contractual arrangements and relationships with third parties; - the ability of our portfolio companies to achieve their objectives; - competition with other entities and our affiliates for investment opportunities; - the speculative and illiquid nature of our investments; - the use of borrowed money to finance a portion of our investments as well as any estimates regarding potential use of leverage; - the adequacy of our financing sources and working capital; - the loss of key personnel; - the timing of cash flows, if any, from the operations of our portfolio companies; - the ability of Owl Rock Technology Advisors LLC ("the Adviser" or "our Adviser") to locate suitable investments for us and to monitor and administer our investments;

+- the ability of the Adviser to attract and retain highly talented professionals; - our ability to maintain our tax treatment as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code"), and as a business development company ("BDC");

-- the impact of geo-political conditions, including revolution, insurgency, terrorism or war, including those arising out of the ongoing conflict between Russia and Ukraine; - other risks, uncertainties and other factors previously identified in the reports and other documents we have filed with the Securities and Exchange Commission ("SEC").
+- · the effect of legal, tax and regulatory changes; and - the impact of geo-political conditions, including revolution, insurgency, terrorism or war, including those arising out of the ongoing conflict between Russia and Ukraine; - other risks, uncertainties and other factors previously identified in the reports and other documents we have filed with the Securities and Exchange Commission ("SEC").